Mmat97/TopCityEntertainment/README.md

 3. Generates a csv file which can be analyzed alongside other data to see how a variety of entertainment can have an impact on a neighborhood's culture

 4. Sport Stadiums: Separates Major League owned Stadiums and non-Major League owned Stadiums

 5. Comic-Cons: Captures data regarding upcoming comic-cons from a list and not just a table

 6. Dave Chapelle Events: Focuses on location links to match with major cities that we are currently examining

-7. Ariana Grande Events: Can obtain information from multiple pages with little changes to the scrapeotherurls function
+7. Ariana Grande Events: Can obtain information from multiple pages with little changes to the scrape_other_urls function

-8. The code itself uses doesn't involve changing variables globally and instead uses call by value while returning the value edited(mainly the csvData)
+8. The code itself doesn't involve changing variables globally and instead uses call by value while returning the value edited(mainly for csvData)

 9. The amount of cities examined can be changed with the limit variable